af83/ucengine-docs/core/config.md

  [{"twitter", "secret token for twitter"}, {"translation", "secret token for translation"}]}.

-{datas, "datas/files"}.
+{data, "data/files"}.

 % Per host config
 {hosts, [
  {"localhost", []},
- {"example.com", [{datas, "/tmp"}
+ {"example.com", [{data, "/tmp"}
                   {bricks, [{"document", "secret token for document"}]}
 ]}]}.
 ```

 Here we define a global data directory for all our hosts and overwride the value for
 the example.com host.
-Thus localhost will have a data directory set to *datas/files* and example.com will have the *tmp* directory as its data directory.
+Thus localhost will have a data directory set to *data/files* and example.com will have the *tmp* directory as its data directory.

 The logic of the overwrite mechanism is to replace the global value.
 For instance, the example set 2 bricks for each hosts while the example.com define its own brick.
 As the bricks variable is replaced for example.com, this domain will only have the document brick.